 Even his description of the roads of Damascus, which he states had pavements for pedestrians even at that time, is quite interesting to learn.

 The stories of Ibn Battuta are filled with such tales about numerous countries, their cultures and traditions and their rulers.
 One can learn a great deal with what he tells his stories.
 His stories are a great account of the history and comparative cultural studies.
 His journey gives us all something to learn.

 How are volunteers contributing to making Ibn Battuta Festival a successful Event?

-Your volunteer journey begins at the Second Edition of International Festival of Ibn Battuta: “Travelers, the Ambassadors of Peace: where you can be a part of the world’s leading festival featuring the exciting range of cultural, musical, carnival, conferences, forums and exhibitions and much more to promote peace.
+Your volunteer journey begins at the Second Edition of International Festival of Ibn Battuta: “Travelers, the Ambassadors of Peace: where you can be a part of the world’s leading festival featuring the exciting range of cultural, musical, carnival, conferences, forums and exhibitions and much more to promote peace and tolerance.